wetransform-os/ProMCDA/README.md

 ### Input information needed
 The following input information are contained in the `configuration.json` file:
-- input matrix (e.g. `path/input_matrix.csv`), a table where rows represent the alternatives and the columns represent the indicators
+- input matrix, a table where rows represent the alternatives and the columns represent the indicators
-  - input matrix without uncertainties for the indicators (see an example here: `tests/resources/tobefilled`)
+  - input matrix without uncertainties for the indicators (see an example here: `tests/resources/input_matrix_without_uncert.csv`)
-  - input matrix with uncertainties for the indicators (see an example here: `tests/resources/tobefilled`)
+  - input matrix with uncertainties for the indicators (see an example here: `tests/resources/input_matrix_with_uncert.csv`)
 - list with names of marginal distributions for each indicator (see an example here: `tests/resources/tobefilled`); the available distributions are
   - exact, "exact",
   - uniform distribution, "uniform"